Martin Pierre Marsick: Personal life and death

+On 23 February 1872, Marsick married Adolphine Adrienne Berthe Mollot (1848– 1923) in Chatou.
+The couple later divorced.

+On 21 October 1924, Marsick died aged 77 in Paris.
+Marsick is buried at the Cimetière de Robermont in Liège.

 Selected works

 Marsick published a series of finger exercises entitled Eureka in 1906 and his La Grammaire du violon appeared in 1924.
 Besides these, he composed the septet Souvenir de Naples for strings, flute, and clarinet; a piano quartet; and a lyric drama, Le Puits.